GabrielSlima/blog/articles/clean-code-objects-data-structures.md

         In Oriented Programming the program is composed mainly by Objects.
         This is a higher level of code reusability where the functions are tied up in objects along with the necessary data members or properties that represents the object's state or model.
         <br>
-        This means that objects have it's own data members or variables and it's own set of behaviors to change it's state.
+        This means that objects have it's own data members or variables that represents it's state and it's own set of behaviors.
     </p>
     <img class="post-img" src="../images/clean-code-objects-data-structures/object" alt="">
     <img class="post-img" src="../images/clean-code-objects-data-structures/oop-app" alt="">
     <!-- IMAGE -->
     <p>
-        In procedural programming, the author of the code have to organize the functions the best way he can to represent a behavior that can be related to a representation of a object.
-For instance:
+        In procedural programming, the author of the code have to organize the functions the best way he can to represent a behavior that is related to a representation of a object (throught a data structure for instance).
+        Something like the following:
     </p>
     <pre class="brush: python">
 <code>notify(cellphone, message)</code>